 LinkedIn users can be targeted based on language, demographics, geographic location, title, company size, job experience, industry, education, and interests.

 Companies can advertise via Sponsored content (news feed), Sponsored InMail, and/or text ads.
 Ad formats include a single image, video, carousel image, message, text, and dynamic.

 As a hub for wedding, cooking, and fashion ideas, Pinterest has a mostly female user base.
-Users are free to “pin” ideas they like, including sponsored content, to their own boards for connected users to see and share.
-A majority of users (55%) say they use Pinterest specifically to shop, even if they wait to purchase, and 98% have tried new things they discovered on the platform.
+Users are free to “pin” ideas they like.
+Including sponsored content, to their own boards for connected users to see and share.
+In addition, a majority of users (55%) say they use Pinterest specifically to shop, even if they wait to purchase.
+But 98% have tried new things they discovered on the platform.

 Advertisers can target customers, people who’ve engaged their brand on Pinterest, previous website visitors, and/or “act-alike” audiences based on their interests, Pinterest search keywords (with tools such as match types, negative keywords, and search term reports), demographics, location, language(s), and digital device(s).